 Prerequisite: ME majors only.
+Course materials fee required.

 Basic machine shop skills course.
 Students learn to work safely in a machine shop.
 Students are introduced to the use of hand tools, the lathe, the milling machine, drill press, saws, and precision measuring tools.
 Students apply these skills by completing a project.